-For classes in Yale College, pick up an auditing form from the Special Programs Office, 55 Whitney Avenue, Suite 430 with your Yale ID card.
 You will need the professor of each course you are auditing to sign off on a separate form.
 This should be done at the beginning of the term, but since Yale College has their shopping period for classes the first two weeks of the semester, instructors may not give you a firm answer until the third week of classes.
 Permission is required of the instructor and of Dean Risa Sodi, 1 Prospect Street, SSS 25, 432-8427.

 Open Yale Courses